Medically reviewed on Sep 10, 2018

 Dosing: Hepatic Impairment

-May be administered with or without food, milk, or calcium supplements.
-Do not administer supplements (including multivitamins) containing iron, zinc, or magnesium within 3 hours before or 2 hours after gemifloxacin.
+Oral: May be administered with or without food.
+Do not administer with dairy products (eg, milk, yogurt) or calcium-fortified juices alone; however, may be administered with a meal that contains these products.
+Do not administer products (including multivitamins) containing iron, zinc, or magnesium within 3 hours before or 2 hours after gemifloxacin.

 Store at 25°C (77°F).
 Protect from light.

-Antacids: May decrease the absorption of Quinolone Antibiotics.
+Antacids: May decrease the absorption of Quinolones.
 Of concern only with oral administration of quinolones.
+Management: Avoid concurrent administration of quinolones and antacids to minimize the impact of this interaction.
+Recommendations for optimal dose separation vary by specific quinolone.
 Exceptions: Sodium Bicarbonate.
 Consider therapy modification

 BCG (Intravesical): Antibiotics may diminish the therapeutic effect of BCG (Intravesical).
 Avoid combination